Linnnkkk/ignis/apps/docs/src/content/docs/server/deploy.md

 sysctl fs.inotify.max_user_watches=524288
 ```

+You can also exclude folders from being watched, see [Ignored paths](/docs/performance/#ignored-paths).

 ### Offline install

 If the container cannot reach the internet on first run, you can download the Obsidian `.deb` from [obsidian.md](https://obsidian.md/download) manually, mount it, and point `OBSIDIAN_PACKAGE` at it: